score-p/scorep_plugin_rocm_smi/README.md

-# Score-P Intel PMT Plugin
+# Score-P AMD ROCm-smi Plugin

 This repository provides a Score-P plugin to access the sensors provided by the ROCm-smi interface of AMDGPUs.